George G. Weston

-George Garfield Weston (born 4 March 1964) is a British businessman, and chief executive (CEO) of Associated British Foods.
+George Garfield Weston (born 4 March 1964) is a British businessman, and chief executive officer (CEO) of Associated British Foods.
+He is a member of the Weston family.

-Early life and family background
+Early life

 George G. Weston was born on 4 March 1964 in the United Kingdom.
 He is the son of Garry Weston and Mary Ruth Kippenberger.

 Weston attended the Westminster School and then New College, Oxford.
 He holds an MA in PPE and an MBA from Harvard Business School.

 Career

-Weston was managing director of Westmill Foods (who make Allinson Flour) from 1992-8, then Allied Bakeries from 1999-2003.
-He was chief executive of George Weston Foods Ltd (Australia) from 2003-5.
+Weston was managing director of Westmill Foods (who make Allinson Flour) from 1992 to 1998, then Allied Bakeries from 1999 to 2003.
+He was chief executive of George Weston Foods Ltd (Australia) from 2003 to 2005.
 He became CEO of ABF plc in 2005.

 Personal life

 Weston married Katharine Acland, daughter of Sir Antony Acland, in January 1996 in Windsor and Maidenhead.
-They have three sons (born March 2001, April 2002 and July 2004) and one daughter (born September 1999).
+They have one daughter (born September 1999) and three sons (born March 2001, April 2002 and July 2004).